All Words > Contradistinction

 Did you Know?

-Most readers know the noun “contradiction,” which is built on similar ideas as “contradistinction.”
-However, the difference between the two is notable: In “contradiction,” one factor denies or refutes another.
-In “contradistinction,” two factors are presented together so the distinction between their differences may be discerned clearly.
+“Contradiction” and “contradistinction” might be easily mistaken, but the different usages of the terms are notable.
+In “contradiction,” one factor denies or refutes another.
+In “contradistinction,” two factors are presented together so their differences may be discerned clearly.
 For example, seals and sea lions are easily confused animals.
 Only through contradistinction — considering the two species of animals together to identify how they differ from one another — is it possible to show one’s distinct differences from the other.

 illustration Contradistinction